anbuchelva/blog/content/post/ather-ride-log.md

 You have setup this properly if you have set it up properly.
 If it is not working follow step [Deploy It Again](#deploy-it-again).
 {{< /alert >}}

-## Usage
+### Usage
 1. You can clear the contents from 'Data' sheet from row no.2 onwards.
 2. Do not delete the titles.
 3. Do not make any changes on the other sheets, unless you know what you are doing.
-4. share the ride log image which comes with the scooter image to the Telegram bot, you will get a response that the image is being processed.
+4. Share the ride log image with the Telegram bot.
-5. Then the script will extract the data and put it in the 'Data' sheet.
+5. The script extracts and populates data in the 'Data' sheet.
 ![ride-log-sample](/images/ather-log/ride-log-sample.jpeg)

 ### Telegram bot menu